Updated by Chandler Julian

 - Self Correction Program (SCP) - IRS website page

 - Voluntary Correction Program (VCP) - IRS website page

 - Audit Closing Agreement Program (Audit CAP) - IRS website page

 Self Correction Program (SCP) - SCP requires no special filings or fees.
 It's simply fixing an administrative clerical error.
 The IRS gives some latitude in the methods used to correct problems under SCP, but those correction methods should be documented in case they come up on audit later.
 The SCP does not give you any assurance that your correction will be accepted if you are audited by a regulator.
 So you could still be at risk even after you use SCP.

 Voluntary Correction Program (VCP) - VCP on the other hand, does provide assurance that the issue is fully resolved and cannot introduce more problems later.
 VCP requires filings and fees and a lot more procedural documentation.
-This correction method is reserved for more serious compliance failures and things that would potentially be considered a prohibited transaction.
 This method is typically reserved for compliance failures that would be considered material because it impacts a significant portion of the participants or it's significant because of the dollar amount involved in the compliance failure.

 VCP can only be used if the plan is not already under audit by a regulatory agency.
 Once under audit, VCP is no longer available unless you can produce documentation that the correction is already in progress before the audit started.

 Audit Closing Agreement Program (Audit CAP) - Audit CAP is what the IRS will use when they have identified compliance failures or errors that require some correction that was not already made using VCP or the correction that was made was not satisfactory.